Sreeram-Shankar/BlendedSolvers/README.md

 # 🧮 BlendedSolvers

-**BlendedSolvers** is a compact research library (≈700 lines total) introducing a **new type of implicit ODE integrators** based on local stiffness rather than changing the timestep.
+**BlendedSolvers** is a compact research library introducing an **experimental type of implicit ODE integrators** based on local stiffness rather than changing the timestep.

 Each solver blends two fully implicit integrators (e.g., BDF, Gauss–Legendre, Radau, Lobatto, ESDIRK) using a smooth stiffness-dependent weight function.
 All codes are self-contained, transparent, and written for research clarity.